IBM/maximo-labs/MkDocs/monitor_cisco_webex_integration_9.1/docs/index.md

-# Welcome to the Maximo Monitor 9.1 </br>Monitor Managed Cisco Webex Integration Lab
+# Welcome to the Maximo Monitor 9.1 </br>Monitor Cisco Webex Integration Lab

 !!! info
     This Maximo Monitor lab demonstrates the use of Cisco Webex Integration in Monitor.